How to Build Your AI Chatbot with NLP in Python?

 What is NLP?

-NLP stands for Natural Language Processing.
-Using NLP technology, you can help a machine understand human speech and spoken words.
-NLP combines computational linguistics that is the rule-based modelling of the human spoken language with intelligent algorithms such as statistical, machine, and deep learning algorithms.
-These technologies together create the smart voice assistants and chatbots that you may be used in everyday life.
+NLP, or Natural Language Processing, stands for teaching machines to understand human speech and spoken words.
+NLP combines computational linguistics, which involves rule-based modeling of human language, with intelligent algorithms like statistical, machine, and deep learning algorithms.
+Together, these technologies create the smart voice assistants and chatbots we use daily.

-There are a number of human errors, differences, and special intonations that humans use every day in their speech.
-NLP technology allows the machine to understand, process, and respond to large volumes of text rapidly in real-time.
-In everyday life, you have encountered NLP tech in voice-guided GPS apps, virtual assistants, speech-to-text note creation apps, and other app support chatbots.
-This tech has found immense use cases in the business sphere where it’s used to streamline processes, monitor employee productivity, and increase sales and after-sales efficiency.
+In human speech, there are various errors, differences, and unique intonations.
+NLP technology empowers machines to rapidly understand, process, and respond to large volumes of text in real-time.
+You’ve likely encountered NLP in voice-guided GPS apps, virtual assistants, speech-to-text note creation apps, and other chatbots that offer app support in your everyday life.
+In the business world, NLP is instrumental in streamlining processes, monitoring employee productivity, and enhancing sales and after-sales efficiency.

 Tasks in NLP

-NLP tasks are responsible for breaking down human text and audio signals from voice data in ways that can be analyzed and converted into data that the computer understands.
-Some of the tasks included in NLP data ingestion are as follows:
+NLP tasks involve breaking down human text and audio signals from voice data in ways that computers can analyze and convert into comprehensible data.
+Some of the tasks in NLP data ingestion include:

-- Word sense Disambiguation: In human speech, a word may have multiple meanings.
-The process of word sense disambiguation is a semantic analysis that selects the meaning of a given word that best suits it in the given context.
-For example, this process assists in deciding whether a word is a verb or a pronoun.
+- Word Sense Disambiguation: In human speech, a word can have multiple meanings.
+Word sense disambiguation is a semantic analysis that selects the most appropriate meaning for a word based on its context.
+For instance, it helps determine whether a word functions as a verb or a pronoun.

-- Named Entity Recognition or NEM: NEM identifies words and phrases as useful entities for example, ‘Dev’ is a person’s name and ‘America’ is the name of a country.
+- Named Entity Recognition (NER): NER identifies words and phrases as specific entities, such as recognizing “Dev” as a person’s name or “America” as the name of a country.

-- Sentiment analysis: Human speech often contains sentiments and undertones Extracting these undertones and hidden contexts such as attitude, sarcasm, fear or joy is perhaps the most difficult task that is undertaken by NLP processes.
+- Sentiment Analysis: Human speech often contains sentiments and undertones.
+Extracting these nuances and hidden emotions, like attitude, sarcasm, fear, or joy, is one of the most challenging tasks undertaken by NLP processes.

 Types of AI Chatbots